 Keep in mind that just because an itinerary visits a place inhabited by flamingos, for example, it doesn’t guarantee that you will see them.
 Longer options of 8 days or more often provide repeated chances to not only see what you’re after but also snap a great photo to bring home.

-A small ship cruise optimizes your wildlife moments, as the ship efficiently moves among islands and visitor sites while you relax, dine, take in lectures and sleep.
-Land programs can require daytime spent traveling to other islands, resulting in less time to seek out the wild species that draws adventurers to the Galapagos, but can have other wildlife-spotting benefits our experts can advise you on.
+A small ship cruise optimizes your Galapagos Islands wildlife moments, as the ship efficiently moves among islands and visitor sites while you relax, dine, take in lectures and sleep.
+Galapagos land packages require daytime spent traveling to other islands, resulting in less time to seek out the wild species that draws adventurers to the Galapagos, but land tours can have other wildlife-spotting benefits that our experts can advise you on.